essele/pico_debug/README.md

 - SWD non-success checking in PIO stopping unneccessary delay
 - Clockable up to 25Mhz (over 6" jumper leads!)
 - Very very basic GDB server (over USB CDC) to eliminate need for OpenOCD
+- Supports UART forwarding as per the picoprobe
 - Delta based flashing (only program blocks if needed)
 - Calls the boot_stage2 to improve flash performance for delta compare
 - Comparing full flashing (not delta) for a 276K image: pico-probe is 17kb/s or 16s.
 This is 94kb/s or 3s!